Subscribe to the Timescale Newsletter

 Classification and segmentation

 Classification models commonly used include decision trees, nearest neighbor classifiers, and deep learning models.
-These models can handle the temporal dependencies present in time-series data, making them ideal for this task.
+These models can handle the temporal dependencies in time-series data, making them ideal for this task.

 Segmentation methods can be either top-down, where the entire series is divided into segments, or bottom-up, where individual data points are merged into segments.
 Each method has its strengths and weaknesses, and the choice depends on the nature of your data and your specific requirements.